Last updated on 14th November 2023

 - Use action-oriented language to motivate a reaction.

 Ahrefs shows how easy it is to create a powerful call to action.
 In the final seconds of their video on SEO for beginners, host Sam Oh tells viewers that there are many more videos to watch (with links in the description).

 The end screen also includes a visual that reinforces Sam’s message.
-Altogether, this call to action is personalized for viewers who want to learn more about SEO.
-By offering more great tutorials to this audience, Ahrefs checks all the boxes.
+Altogether, this call to action is personalised for viewers who want to learn more about SEO.
+By offering more great tutorials to this audience, Ahrefs checks all the boxes with this video.

 This is the best time to invest in your very own video marketing funnel.
 Video is only going to become more popular, and your brand can’t risk being drowned out by competitors who use effective video marketing.